SeanZWrites/Archive-at-Home/README.md

 before you can proceed.

   1. Clone this git repo with the command `git clone https://github.com/SeanZWrites/Archive-at-Home`
-  2. (Optional, but recommended) Create a virtual env for your work by running `python -m venv ./venv && . ./venv/bin/activate`
+  2. (Optional, but recommended) Create a virtual env for your work and activate it.
+     - Create it with: `python -m venv ./venv`
+     - Activate with `. ./venv/bin/activate`
   3. Install all dependencies with `pip install -r requirements.txt`

 You're now ready to use the tool!

 ## Running
 *Note: If you are using a virtual env, you'll need to activate it before running these commands.
-Run `. ./venv/bin/activate` to activate.
+Run `. ./venv/bin/activate` to activate (that's dot, then space, then `./venv...`).
 Windows users should run `./venv/Scripts/activate` instead.*

   1. Copy your download fic to the `content` folder.
   2. Run `inv reserve`